 Removing barriers to connect directly with patients

-Hamilton County, where Cincinnati sits, ranks second out of 88 counties for overdose fatalities in the state, and over the past five years the county has experienced a 1000% increase in fatalities from synthetic opioids.
-In January of this year, Hamilton County was wracked by ten overdoses in less than 24 hours.
+Hamilton County ranks second out of 88 counties for overdose fatalities in the state, and over the past five years has experienced a 1,000% increase in fatalities from synthetic opioids.
+In January 2019, Hamilton County was wracked by 10 overdoses in less than 24 hours.

-“Wait times can equal death for patients, and we have heard about patients in this area waiting as long as six weeks or 60 days to see a provider,” said Joan Erwin, CleanSlate’s Senior Vice President of Business Development.
+“Wait times can equal death for patients, and we’ve heard about patients in this area waiting as long as six weeks or 60 days to see a provider,” said Joan Erwin, CleanSlate’s Senior Vice President of Business Development.
 “Less than half the people in Cincinnati who suffer from addiction are in treatment.
-With this many options in the city, that tells us there’s a problem with accessing services.
+With this many options in the city, that tells us there is a problem with accessing services.
 It’s a challenge that CleanSlate is determined to overcome.”

-To make an appointment at CleanSlate’s Cincinnati center, please call 513-250-4242, or walk into our center at 10475 Reading Road, Suite 206.
-To find out more details about this center, click here.
+To make an appointment at CleanSlate Cincinnati, please call 513-250-4242 or walk into our center at 10475 Reading Road, Suite 206.
+For CleanSlate West Cincinnati, call 833-505-HOPE or visit 3654 Werk Road.
+To find out more about CleanSlate’s Ohio centers, click here.